 So David Arquette swoops through a shot, whooping about “getting the Band back together,” and Kal Penn can play his first and last Indian-American convenience store owner.

 And Bruce?
 At 62, he’s still fit enough to not make you strain your eyes to ensure that yes, that’s a stunt double streaking through downtown Venice, in the dark and in the buff, crawling out of windows, etc. That sprint through a crowded bar, still starkers?
 Yeah, that’s Bruce, only in the trailers he’s wearing gym shorts.
-So something digital stripping is going on somewhere.
+So some digital stripping or alternative take business is going on somewhere.

 Willis plays Steve, elder statesman of Venice, the only private eye in the town, given to hectoring lectures of the 10 year-old sk8Rboyz about “weed, hookers and blow.”